nehaljwani/team.exiv2.org/book/IMaEA.md

 This topic deserves a book in its own right.
 It's easy to think of an Open Source Project as some code.
 It's not.
 The code is a major part of the project, however probably only 50% of the effort goes into code.
 We have many stakeholders in a project including: users, security, distros, and competitors.
 The project needs documentation, build, test, bug reporting and many other elements.

 You may have seen the sketch in "The Life of Brian" called "What have the Romans Ever Done for Us?".
 It begins with John Cleese asking the question and somebody replies "The aqueduct?".
-Within one minute they list all manner of civilisation brought to Palestine including Roads, Schools, Sanitation, Police, Laws, Medicine, Wine and Public Health.
+Within one minute they list lots of stuff including Water Supply, Roads, Schools, Sanitation, Police, Laws, Medicine, Wine and Public Health.
 It's much the same with Open Source.
-Of course we have C++ code, however we also have Build, Test, Platform Support, Documentation, User Support, Security, Release Engineering , Localisation and other matters that require time and attention.
+Of course we have C++ code, however we also have Build, Test, Platform Support, Documentation, User Support, Security, Release Engineering, Localisation and other matters that require time and attention.

 You are probably not surprised to learn that most stakeholders consider their concern should be the top priority for the project.
 The challenge is that there are many stakeholders and therefore many top priorities.
 When dealing with a stakeholder's issue, they frequently say "All you have to do is bla bla bla".
 In my head, I hear the words in a slightly different order.
 I hear "You have to do it all".

-The difficulties of maintaining an open-source project are well documented in this article: [https://steemit.com/opensource/@crell/open-source-is-awful](https://steemit.com/opensource/@crell/open-source-is-awful) from which I have copied this cartoon:
+The difficulties of maintaining an open-source project are well explained in this article: [https://steemit.com/opensource/@crell/open-source-is-awful](https://steemit.com/opensource/@crell/open-source-is-awful) from which I have copied this cartoon:

 <center><img src="open-source-today.jpg" width="300" style="border:2px solid #23668F"/></center>

 I will quote the following as it seems totally true.

-_But if most businesses are using Open Source code for free, how are the developers compensated for that real time and effort?
-In the majority of cases the answer is "with verbal abuse and emotional blackmail."_
+_If most businesses are using Open Source code for free, how are the developers compensated for that real time and effort?
+In the majority of cases the answer is _**"with verbal abuse and emotional blackmail"**_.

 _The very largest projects (the Linux kernel, the Firefox web browser, etc.) often end up with a few smart companies realizing it's in their self-interest to fund full time development, and most of their work ends up being non-volunteer.
 They're not the problem.
 The problem is the mid-range to small projects, maintained by volunteers, that get short-shrifted.
 People don't value free._

 _Not a month goes by in the last several years without some maintainer of an Open Source project throwing up their hands in frustration and walking away because of burnout; burnout caused, invariably, by the demands that people make of their free time.
 The code was free, so why isn't free support and personalized help available for life???_

 I am astonished at the verbal abuse I have received.
 About every three years I receive an email from somebody I have never met thanking me for my efforts.
 I get daily emails of criticism and complaint.
-I will not mention by name a French Engineer on whose behalf I have spent hundreds of hours.
-Not once has he expressed respect or appreciation.
+I will not name a French Engineer on whose behalf I have spent hundreds of hours.
+Not once has he expressed appreciation.
+His emails of criticism are brutal.

 When somebody provides a patch, they seldom provide test code or updates to the documentation or build scripts.
 The feature is often incomplete.
-For example, in adding a new platform, they seldom provide platform specific code in src/version.cpp and src/futils.cpp.
+For example, in adding a new platform, nobody has ever provided platform specific code in src/version.cpp and src/futils.cpp.
 Sometimes they break all the sample applications.
 When I ask them to finish the job, they say: "oh you can do that.".
 Nobody ever maintains or supports their patch.
-Contributors seldom change their patch when asked to do so in a review.
+Contributors seldom modify a patch when asked to do so in a review.

-I have found recruiting contributors to be the most challenging and difficult aspect of maintaining Exiv2.
+I have found recruiting contributors to be a very challenging and difficult aspect of maintaining Exiv2.
 I appreciate the work done by everybody who has contributed.
 The future of Exiv2 is a matter for the community.
 Perhaps this book will inspire somebody to write a replacement.

 [TOC](#TOC)
 <div id="13-1">
 ### 13.1) C++ Code

 Exiv2 is written in C++.
 Prior to v0.28, the code was written to the C++ 1998 Standard and makes considerable use of STL containers such as vector, map, set, string and many others.
-The code started life as a 32-bit library on Unix and today builds on 32 and 64 bit systems running Linux, Unix, macOS and Windows (Cygwin, MinGW, and Visual Studio).
+The code started life as a 32-bit library on Unix and today builds on 32 and 64 bit systems running Linux, Unix, macOS and Windows (Cygwin, MinGW, and several editions of Visual Studio).
 Although the Exiv2 project has never supported Mobile Platforms or Embedded Systems, it should be possible to build for other platforms with modest effort.

 The code has taken a great deal of inspiration from the book [Design Patterns: Elements of Reusable Object=Oriented Software](https://www.oreilly.com/library/view/design-patterns-elements/0201633612/).